17 Top Tips for Espresso Beginners

 1. You don’t need to buy espresso beans

 In fact, “espresso” beans aren’t even a thing.
 They’re simply coffee beans that the roaster believes make great espresso.
-But by all means, try your favorite espresso beans.
+But by all means, try your favourite espresso beans.

 Likewise, while most specialty coffee is Arabica, there is a long history of adding Robusta beans to espresso blends in Italy.
 The point is that there’s no hard-and-fast rule.
 Buy the coffee that tastes great to you.